webgme/webgme/docs/interpreters/creating_the_interpreter.rst

     This is the code of the plugin itself.
 The very first lines show the dependencies needed for this code to run and is using `requirejs <http://requirejs.org/>`_ hence the syntax :code:`define(['path'], function (Module){ ... return ModelicaCodeGenerator;});`.
-The last return statement is the module that this file defines when required by another module (the plugin framework must be able to load our plugin).
+The last return statement is the module that this file defines when required by another module for instance the webgme framework must be able to load our plugin.
+    (If you generated a Python plugin - this will still be entry point for the webgme framework.)

 :code:`test/plugins/ModelicaCodeGenerator/ModelicaCodeGenerator.spec.js`
     This is the outline of a `mocha <https://mochajs.org/>`_ test suite for the plugin and shows how to build up a test